-The source said an investigating magistrate has sent the case to criminal court alleging wealthier Landsbanki Luxembourg clients were duped by "false information" about an offer to use money from new home mortgages to finance advantageous market investments.
+The source said an investigating magistrate has sent the case to criminal court on evidence wealthier Landsbanki Luxembourg clients were duped by “false information” about an offer to use money from new home mortgages to finance advantageous market investments.

-According to the inquiry, from 2006 to 2008 Landsbanki Luxembourg proposed to affluent customers a combination of cash and lucrative investment positions in exchange for new home mortgages.
-Returns from the investments were intended to cover payments on mortgage reimbursements -- which were only due in full at the end of the loans.
+According to the findings, from 2006 to 2008 Landsbanki Luxembourg proposed affluent customers a combination of cash and lucrative investment positions in exchange for new home mortgages.
+Returns from the investments were intended to cover payments on mortgage reimbursements — which were only due in full at the end of the loans.

-But the investigation sent to criminal courts September 24 by magistrate Renaud van Ruymbeke says details of the scheme provided to clients were allegedly "corrupted by false information about the bank's solvency and (investment) management methods," and that the offer was alleged to be principally aimed at providing liquidity-strapped Landsbanki Luxembourg with funds.
+But the investigation sent to criminal courts September 24 by magistrate Renaud van Ruymbeke says details of the scheme provided to clients were “corrupted by false information about the bank’s solvency and (investment) management methods,” and that the offer was principally aimed at providing liquidity-strapped Landsbanki Luxembourg with funds.

 Over 110 of those customers filed suit against the bank for having contracted to deliver financial returns it didn’t produce, and failing to verify the ability of borrowers to repay loans in the event of trouble.